 - Can we tie conversational trends to actual outcomes like CSAT, escalation, or conversion?

-AI-powered performance management software helps contact center leaders translate data into frontline improvement, surfacing who needs help, what is working, and where to act across agents, teams, vendors, and time.
+AI-powered performance management software helps contact center leaders translate data into frontline improvement, surfacing who needs help, what's working, and where to act across agents, teams, vendors, and time.

-- How does the platform link individual behaviors to team and business outcomes?
+- How does your software link individual behaviors to team and business outcomes?

 - Can leaders assign coaching, track improvement, and tie it back to impact?